Posted: November 1, 2019

 NAME AND MISSION

-Foundation to be sufficient to warrant no further payments of dues for the member’s lifetime.
-This category of membership is open to anyone and entitles the member to a vote in matters submitted to the membership by the Board of Directors.
+Life – defined as those individual members who have paid dues determined by the Foundation to be enough to warrant no further payments of dues for the member’s lifetime.
+This category of membership is open to anyone and entitles the member to a vote in matters submitted to the membership by the BoD.

-- Honorary – defined as any person elected by the Board of Directors for special achievement or extraordinary service to the Foundation.
+Honorary – defined as any person elected by the Board of Directors for special achievement or extraordinary service to the Foundation.
 No dues will be required of an honorary member, and the conferring does not include the privilege of a vote.